Maguindanao people: Language

+Area

+Maguindanaons are traditionally native to the present-day provinces of Maguindanao del Norte, Maguindanao del Sur and the present-day Soccsksargen region, where the historical sultanates of Maguindanao and Buayan once stood that also included parts of the present-day regions of Davao and Zamboanga Peninsula.

+Maguindanaons can be found residing either temporarily or permanently outside of their regional realms, especially in urban areas throughout the Philippines, including Bukidnon, Metro Cagayan de Oro, Iligan, Metro Cebu, Metro Manila, Bulacan, Laguna, Rizal and Cavite.

+Like other overseas Filipinos, Maguindanaons have been migrated to the other countries as skilled workers.
+They are found mainly in Muslim-populated territories such as Middle East and Malaysia but they have even built diasporas in non-Islamic nations and regions such as Singapore, Hong Kong, Taiwan, Europe, North America, Australia and New Zealand.
+Most female Maguindanaons in the Middle East work as servants and nannies, but many took nursing and even other few white-collared jobs such as office clerks.

 Culture

 Maguindanaon are known for their distinguished in the realm of visual art.
 Historically, they have been renowned as metalworkers, producing the wavy-bladed keris ceremonial swords and other weapons, as well as gongs.
 The Sagayan dance became well-known because of the Maguindanaons, this dance depicted in dramatic fashion the steps of their hero, Prince Bantugan, took upon wearing his armaments, the war he fought in and his subsequent victory afterwards.
 Performers, depicting fierce warriors would carry shields with shell noisemakers in one hand and double-bladed sword in the other attempting rolling movements to defend their master.
 They are also known for their great music in kulintang and agung such as Binalig a Mamayog and Sinulog a Bagu.

 Two Maguindanaon dancers performing the Sagayan.

 Silong sa Ganding performed by students from Davao City.

 Asik, Maguindanaon dance performed in Manila.